Free Press Houston: Westheimer Block Party and Free Press Summer Festival

 Himself a performing musician and one-time bass guitar instructor, Free Press Houston publisher Omar Afra has long been interested in event production.
 This interest resulted in a small scale revival over several years (2005–2009) of Houston's legendary Westheimer Street Festival as the "Westheimer Block Party".
 Later, Mr. Afra went on to become the principal promoter of Free Press Summer Fest, a two-day annual event held in Eleanor Tinsley Park.
 Featuring headliners as diverse as Willie Nelson and Iggy Pop, Free Press Summer Festival has served to bring attention to Houston's active role within American musical culture and growing role within the U.S. Music industry.
 Summer Fest 2012 is estimated to have drawn well over 80,000 attendees.

 Omar Afra, Accusations of Sexual Harassment

 In August 2018, Afra was accused of sexual harassment by two women.
 All accusations were dismissed by HPD and Harris County.
+An open records request from Houston Police Department summarized the incident by stating " No injuries, No evidence, No arrest."
 In response to the accusations Afra posted to his personal Facebook account, acknowledging behavior in which "I have veered away from what I knew was right and caused pain to those around me including family and friends," adding he was "saddened, shocked, and embarrassed...for the developments over the last several days."
 Afra announced he would step down from his positions at Free Press Houston, where he served as publisher and was removed from his role in the Day for Night festival.